 Playing with former Chicago Bulls superstar Michael Jordan was tough.
 Playing against him was even tougher.
 His competitive drive was unmatched, and he wasn't going to stop until he won.
 Perhaps nobody felt that wrath more than former Indiana Pacers guard Reggie Miller.

 Both NBA stars loved to trash talk and probably respect their places in history, but neither liked each other.
-It dates back all the way to Miller’s rookie season and still continues today, albeit with a touch more respect.
-The Hall of Fame sharpshooter told The Dan Patrick Show that he didn’t want to participate in ESPN’s “The Last Dance” and “might punch him” if he saw His Airness in person right now.
+It dates back all the way to Miller's rookie season and still continues today, albeit with a touch more respect.
+The Hall of Fame sharpshooter told The Dan Patrick Show that he didn't want to participate in ESPN's "The Last Dance" and "might punch him" if he saw His Airness in person.

-Reluctantly — and basically forced by the league office and other parties — Miller, who is still bitter about the 1997 Eastern Conference Finals, did the interview, and his feuds with MJ are likely featured in the 10-part documentary series, but not in the way Miller had thought previously.
+Reluctantly, and basically forced by the league office and other parties, Miller, who was still bitter about the 1997 Eastern Conference Finals, did the interview for "The Last Dance" and his feuds with MJ were featured in the 10-part documentary series, but not in the way Miller had thought previously.

 The penultimate episode of the long-awaited Chicago Bulls docu-series by ESPN opens with one specific altercation, that stands above the rest.